Chesterfield Canal: Closing the gap

 In 2020, the Trust submitted a planning application covering reinstatement of the remaining 1.6 mi section that lies within the borough of Chesterfield.
 HS2 opposed the application, on the basis that the two projects were incompatible, but in February 2021, an agreement was reached between the Trust and HS2 to allow both to be constructed.
 Planning permission was then granted for the reinstatement from Staveley to Renishaw, including Brindley's Puddle Bank which carries the canal across the valley of the River Doe Lea.
 The canal was breached after closure to prevent flooding by the river, which passed under the canal in a culvert, and the new crossing will feature a 120 ft aqueduct.
 At Renishaw, 0.5 mi of canal were restored in 2010 but have since become derelict again, due to a failure to reach agreement with the Environment Agency over water supplies.
 That issue should be resolved as part of the development.
 Meanwhile, Staveley Town Basin has been renamed Staveley Waterside, as plans for a new village with a hotel and marina have been announced by Derbyshire County Council.

 In 2023, the canal trust received a grant of £5.3 million from the Staveley Town Deal, part of the £25.2 million awarded to Staveley in 2021 from the government's Towns Fund.
 The grant was expected to cover restoration of the canal from Staveley to the River Doe Lea crossing at the end of Staveley puddle bank.
 Some 160,000 cubic metres of clay were also donated by a local developer called Suon, with royalties for its extraction waived by the Chatsworth Estate.
 The clay will be used to rebuild the puddle bank, parts of which were removed in 1972 when it was bulldozed.
-Delays and escalating costs mean that the Staveley Town Deal award will no longer cover the full restoration of the puddle bank, but on 25 October 2024, a new bridge carrying the Trans Pennine Trail over the route of the canal was installed.
-This will allow the canal to be restored beneath it, as far as Bellhouse Lane, where the entrance basin to the former Lowgates Arm will provide winding space.
+Delays and escalating costs meant that the Staveley Town Deal award no longer covered the full restoration of the puddle bank, but on 25 October 2024, a new bridge carrying the Trans Pennine Trail over the route of the canal was installed.
+This allowed the canal to be restored beneath it, as far as Bellhouse Lane, where the entrance basin to the former Lowgates Arm will provide winding space.